-- An SSD, of course: SSD should be with right form factor and interface, along with enough free memory space.
+- An SSD, of course: SSD should have the right form factor and interface, along with enough free memory space.

-- An external adapter: An external enclosure to connect SSD to system.
+- An external adapter: An external enclosure to connect SSD to the system.

 - Your current hard drive with Windows OS installed.